Can you build us a WordPress website?

-Moving from a platform like Wix to WordPress is not the most straightforward job in the world – however it can be done and several clients have seen immediate improvements in their site traffic and the amount of work it’s brought to them
+Moving from a platform like Wix to WordPress is not the most straightforward job in the world.
+However, every client we’ve done it for has seen immediate improvements in their site traffic and the amount of work it’s brought to them

 Hosting – what is it?

 If you have a WordPress website, you need it to be hosted somewhere – it needs it’s own little corner of the internet in which to live.
-There are many options out there and I am happy to advise on what would suit you.
+There are many options out there (including our own hosting packages) and I am happy to advise on what would suit you.
 As a rule of thumb though, the cheaper the hosting, the worse the customer service!